 Young refugees and asylum seekers in South Africa are living with complex histories of pain, loss and violence as they work to build their lives.
 The strength they have shown to navigate extreme adversity in their pasts risks being undermined in their present as they deal with unprocessed trauma, everyday xenophobia, crime and the inefficient and corrupt processing of documentation.
 This renewed trauma deeply effects young people’s mental health and wellbeing, fracturing their sense of self and belonging at a critical stage of their development.

-The AMP youth programme seeks to empower youth and build their self-esteem so they can reach out and help others.
-We do this through a holistic programme that includes youth support groups, leadership and peer educator training, holiday workshops (including sports and art), and tutoring.
+The AMP youth programme seeks to empower young people and build their self-esteem so they can reach out and help others.
+We do this through a holistic programme that includes youth support groups co-led by young people and AMP youth facilitators, leadership and peer educator training, holiday workshops (including sports and art), and tutoring.

 “It is not easy to find someone who is there and willing to listen to you and who just gives you that space to talk openly without being judged.
 We have a safe space and then within that space we are creating friendship.
 Then people say I can rely on that friend from AMP because he knows my story and he can understand me.
 So I can trust him because he has not judged me because of who I am.”